cptwunderlich/adventofcode2017/README.md

 counted.
 So in this version, there is an if-block with three "modes" and the final one uses the simplified "method in a dictionary per symbol" approach from before.

+## Day 10

+Calculate an esoteric hash function.
+The first part involves reversing substrings of the endless cycle of the input.
+It did sound like a perfect fit for itertools.cycle and co.
+In the end, it didn't turn out to be as straight forward as I had hoped.
+So I did end up throwing some raw loops and modulo arithmetic on the problem.
+For the second part, I lost half an hour, because I only had time to solve this at night and I was too tired, not noticing that I used the wrong array for part 2.
+That's also why you shouldn't use names like "ns" and "ns2", gah.
+When I solved the puzzle, my solution was extremely slow.
+I used to get current islice by just alway iterating from the beginning (i to i+n).
+I knew this wasn't optimal, but for part 1 it didn't make a difference.
+But I added an "optimization" after the fact.